b-kunwar/quadplane-inv-vtail/README.md

 # quadplane-inv-vtail
-urdf files of the quadplane with inverted v tail created with SW2URDF exporter to be run in ROS
+urdf and related files of the quadplane with inverted v tail created with SW2URDF exporter to be run in ROS the repo will be updated as the the model is made closer to the real design